atonurc/atonurc.github.io/index.markdown

 I love to learn.
 Apart from Mathematics my topics of interest are: Biology (specially Neuroscience and Psychology), Physics, Philosophy, Music, Art.
 Recently I've started growing interest in filmmaking.

 Sometimes I write some articles on Medium.
 They can be found [here](https://atonu-roy-chowdhury.medium.com).
-I also plan to add my articles to this site also.
+I also plan to add them to [this site](https://atonurc.github.io/writings/).

 ### Contact Informations: